piwesajopo/raspberrypi-kb/Using-fdisk.md

-# How to use fdisk to manage partition
+# How to use fdisk to manage partitions

 ## Note: Use this tool with caution it may damage your OS disk